Institute for Free Speech

-The Institute for Free Speech (IFS), formerly called the Center for Competitive Politics, is a 501(c)(3) non-profit organization formerly headquartered in Alexandria, Virginia, and now in Washington, D.C.
-IFS' mission is to "promote and defend the First Amendment rights to freely speak, assemble, publish, and petition the government through strategic litigation, communication, activism, training, research, and education."
+The Institute for Free Speech (IFS), formerly called the Center for Competitive Politics, is a 501(c)(3) nonprofit organization headquartered in Washington, D.C..
+IFS' stated mission is to "promote and defend the First Amendment rights to freely speak, assemble, publish, and petition the government through strategic litigation, communication, activism, training, research, and education."
+The organization has played a lead role in opposing campaign finance restrictions.
+It has worked to oppose limits on political donations and other campaign regulations.

 History

-The Center for Competitive Politics was founded in 2005 by former Federal Election Commission Chairman Bradley A. Smith.
+The Center for Competitive Politics was founded in 2005 by former Federal Election Commission Chairman Bradley A. Smith, a 2000 Clinton appointee who had been selected by congressional Republican leaders.
 Smith founded the organization with the goal of "challenging the current campaign finance system in both federal court and the court of public opinion."
-In October 2017, the organization changed its name to the Institute for Free Speech.